Want to Know How to Pass the Excel Certification Exam? Master These 4 Basics

 Are you familiar with the common formulas and functions used in Excel, to help save time and create more accurate outcomes?
 If not, it would be smart to brush up on them, as well as how to use them within a workbook or sheet.

-Not only should you be well versed in creating sensible charts and graphs using original data, you should be able to add additional data to an existing chart or graph to make the change seamless.
+Prior to the Excel assessment test, not only should you be well-versed in creating sensible charts and graphs using original data, but you should be able to add additional data to an existing chart or graph to make the change seamless.
 Excel provides a useful Quick Analysis tool for critiquing your charts and graphs, and experts should know how to use this tool to their advantage.

 Excel has far more capabilities than many people know; its power with regards to creating reports, budgets, team performance reviews, invoices, and much more is robust.
-It’s not just for numerical data, as users can perfect their ability to add images, charts, graphs, objects and more to enhance whatever they may be creating, not just from a data perspective, but from a presentation one.
+It’s not just for numerical data, as users can perfect their ability to add images, charts, graphs, objects, and more to enhance whatever they may be creating, but from a presentation one.